Sports and outdoor activities

 There are almost one hundred thousand lakes and thousands of kilometres of rivers and canals in Sweden.
 Needless to say, on summer afternoons taking to a canoe is a popular pastime; a good area for this is the Stockholm archipelago.
-Another excellent alternative is to get hold of a raft and glide down the Klarälven River in Värmland; one of the companies offering these tours even allows you to build your own raft before departure.
+Another excellent alternative is rafting down the Klarälven River in Värmland; one of the companies offering rafting tours even allows you to build your own raft before departure.

 Saunas and swimming in lakes